Stepford Cuckoos: Nation X

-During a pitched battle between the X-Men and a pack of genetically altered versions of Predator X, the Phoenix fragments that were contained in the Cuckoos' diamond hearts leave them and depart into space for reasons unknown.
+During a pitched battle between the X-Men and a pack of genetically altered versions of Predator X, the Phoenix fragments contained in the Cuckoos' diamond hearts leave them and depart into space for reasons unknown.
 During their time on Utopia, the Cuckoos begin to experience boredom and start sneaking off the island to buy DVDs of horror films.
 Influenced by the movies, the girls start mentally torturing their classmates using scenarios from The Twilight Zone and Ring among others.
-After Emma discovers this, she reveals that as a child she was a fan of the film Clash of the Titans, and that she occasionally daydreams of being in the movie herself.
-Realizing that she always loved teaching, Emma decides to make the Cuckoos into teachers for the island's school, thus giving them something to do with their time.
+Emma Frost decides to make the Cuckoos teachers for the island's school.

 Chaos War

-During the "Chaos War" storyline, Esme and Sophie are among the fallen X-Men members who return from the dead after what happened to the death realms.
-Sophie confronted Esme about her death with little resolution.
-During this time, Sophie befriended Thunderbird.
-While searching for answers among the remains of the Xavier Institute, the former X-Men were attacked by Carrion Crow: Eater of the Dead.
-Esme later sacrificed herself to save her sister from Carrion Crow.
+During the "Chaos War" storyline, Esme and Sophie are among the deceased X-Men members who escape from the underworld.
+While searching for answers among the remains of the Xavier Institute, the former X-Men are attacked by Carrion Crow.
+Esme later sacrifices herself to save her sister from Carrion Crow.
 In the aftermath of the defeat of the Chaos King, Sophie is returned to the afterlife after reality is restored by Hercules.
-Thunderbird even commented that the next time that he is resurrected, it would be with Sophie.

 Regenesis

-After "Schism" Phoebe wanted to go to Westchester while Irma wanted to stay at Utopia, leaving the deciding vote to Celeste, who chose Utopia after learning that Quentin Quire was going to be at Westchester.
+After the events of "Schism", Phoebe intends to go to Westchester while Irma wants to stay at Utopia.
+They leave the deciding vote to Celeste, who chooses Utopia after learning that Quentin Quire was going to be at Westchester.
 Following the death of Charles Xavier and the appearance in the present day of the original five X-Men, the Cuckoos decide to join Cyclops's new iteration of the Xavier School.

-Wolverine and the X-Men

-During AvX the Stepford Cuckoos came to stay at the Jean Grey School.
-When Cyclops and his team came to confront Beast about bringing the original X-Men forward in time the Cuckoos left with them.
-When Teen Angel tried to leave Wolverine's school Teen Jean tried to force him to stay against his will.
-As punishment the Cuckoos forced Teen Jean into submission and only relented after Teen Jean had learned her "lesson."
-Angel then left to join Cyclops's team much to Teen Jean's grief since they were supposed to stay together.